 Two options with hours of bear viewing

-You’ll land in a small ocean cove on Admiralty Island, within the Stan Price State Wildlife Sanctuary, a protected place for brown bears.
-A short quarter-mile along a rocky beach takes you to a small bluff overlooking a meadow where you can observe bears fishing in the creek or foraging along the shoreline.
+Visit the renowned Pack Creek Bear Viewing Area on Admiralty Island.
+This is their premiere trip, designed by guides with decades of experience at Pack Creek.
+A short quarter-mile along a rocky beach takes you to a low spit overlooking a meadow where you can observe bears fishing in the creek or foraging along the shoreline.
 There is also the possibility of a one-mile hike through towering, 500-year old spruce forest to an observation tower, where you may see spawning salmon and bears.

 Pack Creek gives you the most time of on the ground, which means that you’ll have more opportunities to see bears as they use this area.
 This option has you in bear habitat for about 5-6 hours.

 A shorter trip to Waterfall Creek offers excellent bear viewing opportunities during the peak of the salmon runs in late July and August.
 Pack Creek brings their exclusive, small-group experience to this bear viewing area, however, they can sometimes accommodate larger groups here.
 After landing on the beach, you’ll walk a quarter-mile over easy terrain.
 Then you’ll spend up to three hours watching bears chase salmon in the creek, with a roaring waterfall in the background.